Korra wakes up grumpy. She always wakes up grumpy, though.

 "Uh...hi," Korra says, feeling oddly ashamed of her rudeness.
 "Hello.
 Would you...do you like wishes?
 I hope you like wishes.
 I, uh, I do wishes."

 "Spirits!
 You're a spirit!
 Obviously..."
 The woman shakes her head.
 She gathers her composure with remarkable speed.
 "I'm sorry, I'm being rude.
 My name is Asami.
-Can I ask yours?"
+Can I ask what yours is?"

 It's rare for a mortal to ask Korra her name.
 It's never happened this quickly in the conversation before.
 Korra smiles uncertainly.
 "Uh...I'm Korra."